 Did you know that most people can only change Medicare plans during certain times of the year?
-This rule helps protect healthcare providers, and it’s what makes the annual enrollment period so important for you.
+This rule helps protect healthcare providers, and it’s what makes the annual enrollment period (October 15th through December 7th) so important for you.

 What is the Medicare Annual Enrollment Period?